School Psychology

 Bilingual Specialization in School Psychology

-Candidates with bilingual proficiency may wish to complete a Specialization in Bilingual School Psychology, leading to a Certificate with a Bilingual Extension.
-The Bilingual Extension is granted by the New York State Education Department to bilingual graduates who take courses focusing on bilingual and multicultural issues and who complete a bilingual internship experience.
-The Bilingual Specialization requires 67 credits, the 61-credit school psychology sequence (which integrates bilingual, multicultural and social justice issues within the general curriculum), plus two additional courses (3 credits each) focusing on bilingual and multicultural issues.
+Candidates with bilingual proficiency may wish to complete a Specialization in Bilingual School Psychology, leading to School Psychology Certification with a Bilingual Extension.
+The Bilingual Extension is granted by the New York State Education Department to bilingual graduates who take courses focusing on providing support to children, youth and families with bilingual, multilingual, and English as a new language backgrounds.
+The Bilingual Specialization requires 67 credits, the 61-credit school psychology sequence (which integrates bilingual, culturally responsive practice, and social justice issues within the general curriculum), plus two additional courses (3 credits each) focusing on bilingual and culturally responsive practices.
 Candidates are placed in bilingual internship sites with bilingual supervisors (the internship experience is 3 credits each semester for a total of 6 credits).
-Candidates in the Bilingual Specialization are required to demonstrate proficiency in a second language by taking the Bilingual Education Assessment (BEA) exam (covering both content and literacy), administered by the New York State Education Department.
+Candidates in the Bilingual Specialization are required to demonstrate proficiency in a second language by taking the Bilingual Education Assessment (BEA) language proficiency exam (includes assessment of language proficiency and knowledge of bilingual issues), administered by the New York State Education Department.
 Candidates are required to take and pass the BEA exam in English and in their second language prior to entering the practicum experience.

 Multicultural Specialization in School Psychology